 Float Away: The Ridges Resort recommends Cool River Tubing for a day on the water.
 Choose a one-hour, two-hour or all-day pass.

-Golf: Just over the North Carolina boarder is The Ridge Country Club.
+Golf: Just over the North Carolina border is The Ridge Country Club.
 The club includes an 18-hole golf course, as well as driving range, putting green and specular views of the Blue Ridge Mountains.

 Find Treasure: The Hiawassee Antique Mall is Northeast Georgia’s largest with 40 dealers and nearly 10,000 square feet of retail space.
 You’ll be sure to find something here you simply MUST have.

 Learn a Trade: About 20 minutes north of Hiawassee, Ga. is the John C. Campbell Folk School.
 We sent my father here several years ago to take a class in blacksmithing.
 The school employs artisans from a number of crafts and offers week-long and weekend classes.

 Ring a Bell: As in climbing to the top of Bell Mountain.
 There is a steep grade paved road that has recently been completed to the top of Bell Mountain and the most spectacular views of Lake Chatuge below.